martenlienen/pelican-katex/README.md

 the formulas are just there.
 There is no loading and the website does not even serve the javascript part of KaTeX.

+Note, that you still need to include the KaTeX stylesheets with your website.

 ## Installation

 First of all, you need to install `nodejs` so that `pelican-katex` can run